jicamargo/TDD-exercise/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give me a start and share my portfolio to recruters!
+If you like this project please give it a ⭐️!
+You can also follow me on Social Media.
+You can pay a coffee for me [here](https://bmc.link/jicamargo)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>